AhmadgAhmad/VBNF/readme.md

 ## 🎯 Overview

-Antifragile CALNF implements Nassim Taleb's concept of antifragility in normalizing flows - creating models that don't just survive volatility and stress, but actually **improve** from it.
+Antifragile vbnf implements Nassim Taleb's concept of antifragility in normalizing flows - creating models that don't just survive volatility and stress, but actually **improve** from it.
 Unlike traditional robust models that merely resist perturbations, antifragile models gain strength from disorder.

 ### Key Features